PastaShock/unit-02-advanced-css-portfolio/README.md

 ## Homework 2
+The link to this project's github is [github](https://github.com/PastaShock/unit-02-advanced-css-portfolio) The link to the deployed page is [here](https://pastashock.github.io/unit-02-advanced-css-portfolio/)
 ### Advanced CSS

 The goal of this homework was to create a page similar in functionality to the reference animation given.